 I'm worried about someone after seeing content they've shared about suicide or self-injury.
 What can I do?

-If someone you know is in immediate physical danger, please contact 911 or local law enforcement for help.
+If someone you know is in immediate physical danger, please local emergency services for help.

 If the threat of physical danger isn't immediate, there are things you can do to help: